websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/configuration-and-infrastructure/migrating-configurations-and-properties.md

 1. Replace the new installation's `[Liferay Home]/data` folder with the `[Liferay Home]/data` folder from your backup.

+1. Set up the [File Store (Document Library)](../../../system-administration/file-storage/configuring-file-storage.md) by copying it from your [backup](../../maintaining-a-liferay-dxp-installation/backing-up.md) to the new installation and or configuring the new installation to use it via a [`.config` file](../../../system-administration/configuring-liferay/understanding-configuration-scope.md).

 ## Updating Settings For the Database Upgrade

 Upgrade processes in DXP and in some Marketplace apps use portal properties and OSGi configurations.
 Upgrade processes in your custom code may also require property updates and configuration updates.
 These settings and updates must be in place _before_ the database upgrade.
 Other updates can be done after the database upgrade.